-- Using positive behaviour techniques to encourage socially responsible behaviour. - Pro-actively seeking ways to avoid difficult and dangerous behaviours arising through embedding with children about expectations and pre-empting, where possible, when situations may arise. - Recognising and valuing the needs of individual pupils according to social and academic ability and aptitude to enable them to achieve their full potential. - Ensuring that children behave in a way that is safe for themselves and others by taking action to prevent accidents and difficult/dangerous behaviours before they occur (e.g. stopping a 'silly' game from continuing) both in the classroom and playground. - Enabling pupils to take an increasing responsibility for their own learning and conduct. - Implementing behaviour guidelines using the school systems for rewards and consequences taking consistent and firm action to prevent one pupil from taking away another pupil's right tolearn or feel safe. - Ensuring there is effective supervision of all pupils at all times (i.e. 'walking' the playground and ensuring pupils are not left anywhere without supervision). - Providing opportunities for pupils to share their beliefs of what is acceptable and unacceptable behaviour and creating a class charter/code of conduct which will permeate to whole school practice" (this needs to be re-enforced each half termor whenever appropriate). - Liaising with parents about matters which affect their child's happiness, progress and behaviour bykeeping the parents well informed and attending meetings when requested. - Following and adapting a programme of Religious Education and PSHE (including Circle Time when appropriate) to promote valued behaviour. - Ensuring Circle Time activities are used regularly and robustly to avoid difficult and dangerous behaviours, to help children learn how to behave appropriately in social environments and how to deal with difficult and dangerous behaviours. - Ensuring that new pupils understand the procedures and guidelines that are in place. - Recording incidents in CPOMS in a timely manner, where a child's behaviour is deemed to have a serious effect on themselves and others - Representing the school positively at external events.
+- Using positive therapeutic behaviour techniques to encourage socially responsible behaviour. - Pro-actively seeking ways to avoid difficult and dangerous behaviours arising through priming children about expectations and pre-empting, where possible, when situations may arise. - Recognising and valuing the needs of individual pupils according to social and academic ability and aptitude to enable them to achieve their full potential. - Ensuring that children behave in a way that is safe for themselves and others by taking action to prevent accidents and difficult/dangerous behaviours before they occur (e.g. stopping a 'silly' game from continuing) both in the classroom and playground. - Enabling pupils to take an increasing responsibility for their own learning and conduct. - Implementing behaviour guidelines using the school systems for rewards and consequences taking consistent and firm action to prevent one pupil from taking away another pupil's right tolearn or feel safe. - Ensuring there is effective supervision of all pupils at all times (i.e. 'walking' the playground and ensuring pupils are not left anywhere without supervision). - Providing opportunities for pupils to share their beliefs of what is acceptable and unacceptable behaviour and creating a class charter/code of conduct which will permeate to whole school practice in the shape of "Rights and Responsibilities" (this needs to be re-enforced each half termor whenever appropriate). - Liaising with parents about matters which affect their child's happiness, progress and behaviour bykeeping the parents well informed and attending meetings when requested. - Planning a programme of Religious Education and PSHE (including Circle Time when appropriate) to promote pro-social behaviour. - Ensuring Circle Time activities are used regularly and robustly to avoid difficult and dangerous behaviours, to help children learn how to behave appropriately in social environments and how to deal with difficult and dangerous behaviours. - Ensuring that new pupils understand the procedures and guidelines that are in place. - Recording serious incidents in CPOMS when needed, where a child's behaviour is deemed to have aserious effect on themselves and others to he the hest we can he nreathing life into learning TO NO THE HOST WE CAN HE

-Parents/Carers are responsible for:
+Parents are responsible for:

-- Accepting, contributing and supporting the school's behaviour approach for staff and pupils. - Accepting responsibility for the conduct of their children and offering encouragement or consequences when appropriate. - Agreeing to and signing the Home School Agreement when their child joins the school. - To engage positively with the school to ensure two-way communication. - Liaising about matters which affect their child's happiness, progress and behaviour by keeping the school well informed about situations at home that could affect their child's behaviour in school and attending meetings when requested.
+- Accepting, contributing and supporting the school's codes of behaviour and therapeutic approach for staff and pupils. - Accepting responsibility for the conduct of their children and offering encouragement or consequences when appropriate. - Agreeing to and signing the Home School Agreement when their child joins the school. - Liaising about matters which affect their child's happiness, progress and behaviour by keeping the school well informed about situations at home that could affect their child's behaviour in school and attending meetings when requested.